nabab/bbn-js/doc/md/ajax.md

   __Finds the loader corresponding to the given unique ID and returns it if found.__

-  The loader is an object with the following properties:
+  The loader is an object representing an Ajax request, with the following properties:
+* _key_ is the unique ID of the loader based on a compbination of URl and parameters sent
+* _url_ is the URL called by the request
 * _loader_ is the Promise from the Axios XHR
-*.
+* _source_ is the data posted by the request
+* _start_ is the timestamp of the moment the request was sent.

   * __idURL__ _String_ The unique ID of the request as used in bbn.env.loaders

   __Returns__ _false|Promise_ The corresponding Promise if it exists